bastian-polewka/criss-cross-algorithm-assignment7/README.md

 # Case 2 : `b` has fewer digits than `a` #
 This case could be eliminated if we simply make both `a` and `b` the same length initially by adding leading zeroes.
 Then, before returning our answer, we remove any leading zeroes.
 However, this approach wastes a lot of time when both strings are very long.

-To bypass this problem, we simply reduce the total number of steps to eliminate cases where the 1-digit multiplication involves a leading zero.
+To bypass this problem, we simply reduce the total number of steps and the number of single digit product at each step to eliminate cases where the 1-digit multiplication involves a leading zero.

 # How testing was carried out #
 There are 1000 test cases.